mrbreastly/pauseai/src/posts/digital-brains.md

 Then, with continued exponential (or multi-exponential) growth, these systems could greatly surpass the size, speed and capabilities of Human Brains in the years to come.

 And, they are also expected to surpass the size, speed and capabilities of "all Human Brains combined" quickly after that.
-E.g.

 > "AI systems do nearly all research and development, improvements in AI will accelerate the pace of technological progress, including further progress in AI.
 26% responded likely in 2022.
 17% responded likely in 2016" -- [2022 Expert Survey on Progress in AI](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/)